 A survey conducted by Texas A&M University’s Survey Research Group in 1999 found that science was “largely neglected in Texas Public Schools” (University of Texas, 2).
 The reasoning behind this: 66.2 percent of teachers surveyed believed that science was not a high priority in their school, 60 percent said that they spent less than 2 hours per week teaching science, 66 percent said that there is a lack of time “in general” in the school day to teach science, 35 percent of teachers stated that there is a lack of materials, and more than 60 percent of teachers are not satisfied with the materials they do receive to teach science.

 This situation that is occurring all over Texas is similar to the situation at my school, which includes grades Pre-K, Kindergarten, and First Grade.
 Teachers believe that there is no time in the day for science.
 In conversations with teachers at my school, I found that they feel very similar to the teachers surveyed by Texas A&M University’s Survey Research Group.
-With these findings in mind, there are several solutions to solve these problems in science education, but one solution might be the most effective-integrating science across the curriculum.
+With these findings in mind, there are several solutions to solve these problems in science education, but one solution might be the most effective: integrating science across the curriculum.
 If time is the problem, why not multi-task?
 Several studies have proved the benefits of the integration of science across the curriculum.
-In using NASA Endeavor resources through the courses I have taken, I will be able to research these benefits and create a new research plan based on the findings to benefit my students, school, and district.
+Using NASA Endeavor resources through the courses I have taken, I aim to research these benefits and create a new research plan based on the findings to benefit my students, school, and district.

 Past Research Studies and Questions